helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 ```

 Note how we do the indentation above: `nindent 2` tells the template engine to
-add a newline and indent every line in `stringWithLongText` with two spaces.
+add a newline and indent every line of the serialized collection with two
-The `{{-` trims the whitespace to the left, and `nindent` re-adds the newline
+spaces.
+The `{{-` trims the whitespace to the left, and `nindent` re-adds the
-and correct indentation.
+newline and correct indentation.

 Note that in the above, the template code is identical for both the map and the
 sequence.
 The `toYaml` method determines the YAML type to generate by the
-[Go Data Type](/chart_template_guide/data_types.mdx) od the dynamic value.
+[Go Data Type](/chart_template_guide/data_types.mdx) of the dynamic value.

 If the dynamic value originates from a `values.yaml` file, the original YAML
 type of the value will be preserved.
 This also works reliably for nested YAML
 collections and YAML scalars, too.
 Therefore, the above is a good method for
 copying larger chunks of data from dynamic values to the YAML file generated by
 the template.

-Incidently, the above `toYaml`/`nindent` approach works not just for YAML
+Incidentally, the above `toYaml`/`nindent` approach works not just for YAML
 collections, but also for YAML scalars (including strings).
 So you can safely
 use it for dynamic values of any YAML type.
 This is particularly useful in
 situations where template authors do not want to restrict the YAML type of a